-The River Thames is home to an often unexpected array of wildlife, and ZSL is working to conserve and enhance this biodiverse ecosystem.
+The River Thames and its tributaries are home to a diverse array of wildlife, and ZSL is working to conserve and enhance this biodiverse ecosystem.

 We're enlisting the help of citizen scientist volunteers in our vital conservation work.
 Whether you can help for a few hours, days or months, there are a number of projects for you to get involved with throughout the year.

-- Monitoring the spread of invasive species - As part of a London-wide programme of works on invasive species, we carry out an annual survey of the riverbed in the freshwater tidal Thames.
+- Monitoring the spread of invasive species during our annual survey of the riverbed in the freshwater tidal Thames.

 You will be fully trained so experience is not necessary and all equipment is provided.
 All you need is wellies, a willingness to learn from our experts and a bit of spare time to take part - we provide the rest!